 Congratulations to Anchit for becoming a board member of the hBar Omega OSA student chapter.

-We welcome Soyeon Jun, who has just joined us as a Research Associate.
-She is investigating novel efficient approaches for mid-infrared pulse generation.
+We welcome Soyeon Jun, who has just joined us as a Master student.
+She is investigating novel efficient approaches for mid-infrared pulse generation and photodamage in zebrafish.

 We welcome Mehran Bahri, who has just joined us as a Master candidate.
 He is going to focus on the Yb:YAG pumped optical parametric oscillators.

 I am giving a tutorial on label-free spectroscopy on 21.10.2020 at 11:00 in IMPRS annual meeting and MPL Autumn Academy.
 More information can be found here.
 Please drop me an email, if you are not part of the program and you would like to attend the tutorial.